 The computer information systems field is a broad field that involves analyzing networks and making sure they are operating as designed.
 Job growth in this area is forecast to be strong in the years ahead.
 Growth for information systems managers is expected to be 12% through 2026.1 Computer systems analysts, meanwhile, can expect 9% growth over the same period.2 Those are but two specialties for which a bachelor’s in CIS can prepare you.
 Others include application analyst, data analyst, data scientist, database administrator, information technology (IT) consultant, IT technical support, systems analyst, and systems developer.3

 Those who pursue a BS in Computer Information Systems generally have strong skills in computers, software, math, and analytics.
 One way to pursue a degree is through an online university, where you can study at home and attend classes on your own schedule.
-Such programs may also allow you to enroll in a general program or to specialize in areas such as cyber security and forensics, healthcare informatics, and web and mobile applications development, along with many others.
+Such programs may also allow you to enroll in a general program or to specialize in areas such as cyber security and forensics, network and operations, database administration and data center operations, and web and mobile applications development, along with many others.
 Online learning offers a great option for earning an information systems degree that can open doors to what is expected to be a rapidly growing field for years to come.